minio/minio/docs/tls/kubernetes/README.md

 Here the name of `volumeMount` should match the name of `volume` created previously.
 Also `mountPath` must be set to the path of the Minio server's config sub-directory that is used to store certificates.
-By default, the location is `/user-running-minio/.minio/certs`.
-Tip: In a standard Kubernetes configuration, this will be `/root/.minio/certs`.
+By default, the location is `/<user-running-minio>/.minio/certs`.

+*Tip*: In a standard Kubernetes configuration, this will be `/root/.minio/certs`.
 Kubernetes will mount the secrets volume read-only, so avoid setting `mountPath` to a path that Minio server expects to write to.